vikaShenoy/praksa-web/README.md

 ### CI / CD

 #### CI
 CI is managed using GitHub actions.
 Linting and tests are run on every push.
+The pipeline can be seen in .github/test.yml.

 #### CD
 The app is deployed on Vercel.
 To deploy, simply merge a pull request into the main branch.
 Make sure CI checks are passing before merging a pull request.